bennetthardwick/website/content/blog/recoil-js-clone-from-scratch-in-100-lines/index.md

 ---
-title: "Writing a React Recoil clone from scratch in under 100 lines"
+title: "Rewriting Facebook's \"Recoil\" React library from scratch in 100 lines"
 description: "Recoil is a brand new React library and approach to state management.
 Here's my attempt at implementing it in under 100 lines."
 date: 2020-09-09
 tags: